-SEED seminars, run by local teachers, faculty, parents, community leaders, or other professionals who have gone to SEED New Leaders Week, are what make SEED such an effective force for professional development, curricular change, and institutional transformation.
+SEED seminars, run by local teachers, faculty, parents, community leaders, or other professionals who have gone to SEED New Leaders Training, are what make SEED such an effective force for professional development, curricular change, and institutional transformation.

 A SEED seminar involves participants in (traditionally) a series of monthly, three-hour seminars during the academic year.
 Teachers, other school personnel, business colleagues, community members, employees of other organizations, or even students may participate in SEED seminars at the discretion of the seminar leader.
 Participants explore their own education in relation to race, gender, socioeconomic status, religion, sexual identity, abilities, and age, and how these factors currently impact their school, classrooms, community, or workplace.
 They consider how they can use their classrooms, communities, or workplaces to create a more equitable environment for all.